vinecopulib/vinecopulib/README.md

 * interfaces to both both R and python (coming soon)
 * a sleaker and more modern API,
 * shorter runtimes, especially in high dimensions,
-* nonparametric and multi-parameter families (coming soon).
+* nonparametric and multi-parameter families.

 #### Status

-The library is under active development and is heading towards its first release (planned for end of March).
+The library is under active development and the first release (0.0.0.0) was on March 24, 2017.
 The API is still rather unstable.
 We are also working on interfaces for R and python.